 Smart Desert is focused on creating better work environments for Syrian refugees and vulnerable Jordanians through legal support, training, and labor rights awareness campaigns, while strengthening the ability of farming cooperatives to act as more effective advocates for improved work conditions.
 Through legal support, Blumont will facilitate the entry of farmers and home-based businesses into the formal economy.
 Flexible work permits for Syrians and employment contracts for Jordanians will reduce worker vulnerabilities by providing basic social protection and reducing the risk of exploitative practices.

 Establishing Business Support

 A business support incubator – the first of its kind in the agricultural sector – has been established through Smart Desert partners to facilitate access to technical, legal, and business support services.
 The incubator is designed to support knowledge-sharing and foster innovation amongst farmers and young people interested in agriculture.
-To ensure the long-term sustainability of these efforts, the incubator will also launch a business off-taker within the first year of Smart Desert implementation through support from AFD.
+To ensure the long-term sustainability of these efforts, the incubator has also launched a business off-taker within the first year of Smart Desert implementation through support from AFD.
 The new Smart Desert Company will work in tandem with the incubator to train farmers and home-based business owners on improved packaging and marketing methods to grow their businesses, increase revenue, and enhance market linkages.
 Blumont will lead efforts to link farmers and home-based business owners to the Smart Desert Company to benefit from its business development and marketing support.